drussel/dotfiles/README.md

 dotfiles
 ========

-Config dotfiles for various programs.
+Consolidate the various dotfiles for emacs, zsh etc that are scattered in various places..